k2view-academy/K2View-Academy/articles/38_reports/03_data_set_validation.md

 Once you create a data source and a data set, the next step is to validate the data set.
 Validation is done in order to check that everything is defined correctly and retrieve the fields list.

-If you didn't create a data source and a data set yet, follow the steps described [in the previous article](02_create_new_report.md) to do so.
+If you haven't yet created a data source and a data set, follow the steps described [in the previous article](02_create_new_report.md) to do so.

 ### How Do I Validate a Data Set?